Planning a cruise that stops in Puerto Vallarta, Mexico? A shore excursion to the Marietas Islands is a wonderful way to spend the day.

 By catamaran, the islands are about an hour away from Puerto Mágico, the cruise port in Vallarta.
 They’re also just a 15-minute boat ride from Punta Mita (near Sayulita), another popular vacation spot in this part of Mexico.

-Check the price and buy tickets for the Marietas Islands Eco Discovery Tour from Sayulita
+Check the price and buy tickets for a similar Marietas Islands excursion from Sayulita

 What are the Marietas Islands famous for?